davidorban/sensayhacks/documentation/tech_stack_document.md

   - Adds a safety net by checking our code during development.
   - Helps reduce bugs and makes maintaining the project easier over time.

-- **Windsurf**
+- **Tailwind CSS**
-  - Provides pre-built UI components that speed up development.
+  - Provides utility classes for rapidly styling the application.
-  - Ensures a consistent, clean visual design that adheres to our objective for simplicity and clarity.
+  - Ensures a consistent, clean visual design adhering to the project's aesthetic.

 These tools work together to create a responsive and dynamic user interface.
-Users will benefit from clear navigation (via a vertical sidebar), interactive elements like buttons and forms, and timely feedback (with loading indicators and messages) as they explore each prototype feature.
+Users will benefit from clear navigation (via a conditional vertical sidebar), interactive elements like buttons and forms, and timely feedback as they explore each prototype feature.

 ## 2. Backend Technologies

 The backend is the engine of our application, handling everything from user authentication to data management and communication with external APIs.
 Here’s what’s under the hood:

-- **Next.js API Routes / Vercel Serverless Functions**
+- **Next.js (App Router Features)**
-  - Provide the backend logic needed for API calls within our Next.js framework.
-  - Enable rapid development and easy deployment of server-side functionality.
+  - **Route Handlers:** Used for specific backend endpoints like the `/auth/callback` for handling OAuth redirects.
+  - **Middleware:** Implemented in `app/src/middleware.ts` to manage authentication state checks and authorization logic (e.g., redirecting users based on login status and email domain) before requests reach the page.

 - **Supabase**
-  - Manages user authentication (sign up, log in, and log out) using Supabase Auth.
+  - Manages user authentication (sign up, log in, log out) using Supabase Auth.
-  - Handles data storage and retrieval through our PostgreSQL database, helping us manage data like conversation histories, task lists, and mock token interactions.
+  - **`@supabase/ssr`:** Library used extensively to handle session management and client creation securely across Server Components, Client Components, Route Handlers, and Middleware within the Next.js App Router.
+  - **`@supabase/auth-ui-react`:** Provides the pre-built React components used for the login form on the `/login` page.
+  - Provides the underlying PostgreSQL database, primarily managed by Supabase Auth for user/session data in this project.

+- **Sensay API (Simulated)**
+  - Interactions suggesting integration with a Sensay API (e.g., in the MCP prototype) are **mocked on the frontend**.
+This project focuses on UI/UX demonstration and does not include live backend API calls to Sensay services.

 - **PostgreSQL**
   - The database where all our project’s data is stored, accessed via Supabase.

-- **Sensay API**
-  - Interfaces with our prototype ideas, allowing us to simulate interactions and feature demonstrations.
-  - While some calls are fully functional, others (like Web3 or telephony) are mocked for the purposes of this hackathon demo.

 These components are carefully integrated so that the application remains responsive.
 For example, when a user sends a message or triggers a mock transaction, the backend quickly processes the request and updates the UI with the new state.